2021 Young Leaders Institute: Public HealthVIEW EVENT DETAILS

 The application deadline has been extended to midnight on Monday, April 12, 2021.

 Monday, July 26 – Friday, July 30, 2021 | In-person only at Asia Society Texas Center: 8:30 a.m. – 12:30 p.m.
 CT

 Deepen your understanding of social and systemic inequities in Houston and across the country, while exploring the importance of civic engagement and active participation in finding solutions.

-The Young Leaders Institute is presented by Chevron.
+The Young Leaders Institute is presented by BP America and Chevron.
 Education and Outreach programs at Asia Society Texas Center are presented by Wells Fargo.
 Generous funding also provided by Margie and Joe Blommaert, Cathay Bank Foundation, Chevron, the George and Mary Josephine Hamman Foundation, and H-E-B. Additional support is provided by Friends of Asia Society Texas Center, a dedicated group of individuals and organizations committed to bringing the best in exhibitions and public programming to Houston.